🔥

 Step 2: Set up an account with your WhatsApp Business Provider

-Once you make sure you are eligible for using the platform, it’s time to act.
+Once you make sure you are eligible for using the service, it’s time to act.
 First, create your account with an official WhatsApp Business Solution Provider—like Tidio.
+It’s quick, easy, and most importantly, free to set up.

-To set up an account with Tidio, make sure to access the WhatsApp option available in your Tidio Settings panel.
-Then, hit the Connect WhatsApp button.
+After you set up an account with Tidio, make sure to access the WhatsApp option available in your Tidio Settings panel.
+Then, hit the Integrate WhatsApp button.

 Before continuing with the next step, you can read more info about what’s required for the integration in the form of tips.
 If you don’t want to read it, you can simply choose to skip this section and proceed directly to the integration.